yaananth/Files2Prompt/README.md

 - **Configurable Shortcuts**: Quickly refresh the file tree or copy files using customizable keyboard shortcuts.
 - **Git Ignore Support**: Automatically ignores files and directories specified in your .gitignore.
 - **Selection History**: Quickly switch between sets of previously selected files.
+- **Paste XML Response**: If XML is pasted into the editor in the same format as the copied output, the files will automatically be updated or created in your workspace.
+This allows for rapid iteration.
+See [recommended workflow](#recommended-workflow) for more information.

 ## Installation